Marijuana and Life Insurance: Will I Still Get Approved?

 In This Article

-Since then, the industry has made adjustments around marijuana and life insurance, from the way they processed applicants to the way they calculated premiums.
+Since then, the insurance industry has made adjustments around marijuana and life insurance; from how they processed applicants to how they calculated premiums.

-More importantly, marijuana users have since been able to purchase life insurance policies that match their needs and lifestyle without necessarily having to pay higher, ‘smoker rate’ premiums.
+More importantly, marijuana users have since been able to buy life insurance policies that match their needs and lifestyle without necessarily having to pay higher, ‘smoker rate’ premiums.

 Life Insurance before marijuana legalization